 Not only does camel’s milk make for more moisturized and supple skin, it’s also said to have anti-aging benefits, thanks to elastin, vitamin C and lanolin.
 It also contains properties that help treat inflamed or irritated skin, some are even using it as a natural treatment for psoriasis.
 Camel urine has been used by the Bedouin women for centuries as a beauty product which whitens the skin and lightens the hair.

 Camel milks’ healing properties seem to be endless.
 This desert elixir, no short of a miracle, will surely play a bigger role in treating a multitude of diseases in the future.
+Read more about the healing properties of camel milk here: Camel Milk and Urine Medicine and Riyadh Camel festival page.

 To get your dose of the miracle milk in Riyadh check the Al Watania stores which stock pasteurized camel milk.
 If you’re looking for the raw and freshly milked version, visit Riyadh’s camel souq on Thumamah Rd. during Maghrib prayer when the camels are milked.
 It’s a good idea to bring your own containers.
 The milk lasts for about three days in the refrigerator and it can be frozen for later use.